Level II Viewer

 Level II Viewer Prototype

-January 3, 2008 by Patrick
+January 3, 2008

 Check out this prototype for a new Level II viewer.
 The purpose of the viewer is to display the struggle between buyers and sellers and give traders a more intuitive sense of where the market is heading.